 Actor Rupert Penry-Jones is associated with playing quintessentially English heroes, men such as MI5 agent Adam Carter in Spooks.
-However, much of Rupert’s own family history lies not in Europe, but in India where his mother was born to English parents.
+However, much of Rupert’s own family history lies not in Europe, but in India, where his mother was born to English parents.

-At the National Archives in Kew, Rupert sees papers relating to his grandfather’s war service.
+At The National Archives in Kew, Rupert sees papers relating to his grandfather’s war service.
 In charge of an Indian Army Field Ambulance Unit at Cassino, William and his men had to deal with 1,500 casualties over five days in a place where access to the front line was sometimes via paths so narrow that you couldn’t even use a mule to bring out the wounded.

-After visiting Italy to see the scene of the battle for himself, Rupert next skips back another two generations to find out about his great-great grandparents, Theophilus Thorne and Sarah Jane Todd.
+After visiting Italy to see the scene of the battle for himself, Rupert next skips back another two generations to find out about his 2x great grandparents, Theophilus Thorne and Sarah Jane Todd.
 At the British Library, he meets historian Dr Rosie Llewellyn-Jones and discovers that Theophilus was a “self-made man who did very well for himself”.